taricov/My_Data_Portfolio/README.md

    - Keywords: [Classfication, ML, Decision Tree, Logistic Regression, Gradiant Boost, MLP, SVC]()
    - *Used libs: Pandas, Numpy, Sklearn, Seaborn, Statsmodels*

-> It's more than common to find this popular dataset about the Titanic disaster in ML portfolios, but I wanted this project to be more than basic, studying classification models and understanding how to tweak their vital hyperparameters, however, I had a further big question to answer. **How likely could other factors determine someone's death other than the main threat to your life?** 'cause all Titanic passengers were on the same ship, exposed to the same situation, likely to all die or all survive. the interesting part is that some of them died and some survived, so the life-threatening situation wasn't enough to determine one's destiny, there must be other determinants that need investigation to understand some other questions that could seem crazy or even ironic, such as 'Could your family size carry your death verdict?!!' or maybe 'Could there be a relation between your daily protein intake percentage to your survival percentage?!', most ironically "Could nature destined your inevitable death when you first born as a male/female?!" and other. <br/>
+> It's more than common to find this popular dataset about the Titanic disaster in ML portfolios, but I wanted this project to be more than basic, studying classification models and understanding how to tweak their vital hyperparameters, however, I had a further big question to answer. **How likely could other factors determine someone's death other than the main threat to their life?** 'cause all Titanic passengers were on the same ship, exposed to the same situation, likely to all die or all survive. the interesting part is that some of them died and some survived, so the life-threatening situation wasn't enough to determine one's destiny, there must be other determinants that need investigation to understand some other questions that could seem crazy or even ironic, such as 'Could your family size carry your death verdict?!!' or maybe 'Could there be a relation between your daily protein intake percentage to your survival liklihood?!', most ironically "Could nature destined your inevitable death when you first born as a male/female?!", etc. <br/>

 ![bar charts](imgs/titanic.png)